uriel1998/ainkpolicies/styleguide.md

 * Scene breaks should be centered with either `***` or `###`
 * Do not use spaces or tabs to indent paragraphs.
 * Smart quotes, please.
 Yes, I hate them too, but it's even harder to fix them.
+* Put the word END in all caps, centered, at the end of the story.